trimble-oss/dba-dash/Docs/OSPerformanceCounters.md

 </Counters>
 ```

-For the object_name this should be everying after the colon symbol ":".  e.g. "Buffer Manager" instead of "SQLServer:Buffer Manager".
+For the object_name this should be everything after the colon symbol ":".  e.g. "Buffer Manager" instead of "SQLServer:Buffer Manager".
 The value before the colon can vary for named instances or Azure DB so this is excluded.

 If the counter is of type "537003264" or "1073874176" you will need to include the base counter to allow the counter to be calculated - as with "Buffer cache hit ratio" above.
 Also, check that there is a row in the CounterMapping table in the DBADash repository database.